North Trail High School: Academics

 North Trail High School operates under the Alberta Program of Studies, which provides a comprehensive framework for curriculum development and educational practices in the province of Alberta.

 North Trail High School is one of the 15 high schools in Calgary to offer the Advanced Placement program.
 AP allows students with opportunities to engage in college-level coursework while still in high school.
 These courses are designed to challenges students and allow them to earn college credit based on their performance in the AP exams.
 Students can choose to engage in one or more areas of study of their choice and are offered by the College Board.
 North Trail offers AP courses in biology, chemistry, physics, mathematics, English, social studies, French language, art and design, and computer science.
-AP courses are generally available starting in grade 11 and require students to have an average above 80% in the prerequisite course, as well as a teacher recommendation.
+Advanced Placement (AP) courses are usually offered starting in grade 11.
+Students must present an average above 80% in the prerequisite course and receive a teacher's recommendation to enrol.

 Clubs

-North Trail High School is known for its vibrant school community having numerous Fine Art Showcases throughout the school year, spirit days, pep rallies, and feeder tournaments.
+North Trail High School has numerous Fine Art Showcases throughout the school year, spirit days, pep rallies, and feeder tournaments.
 In January 2025, the school's Key Club hosted the school's first Winter Formal.
-Most notably, North Trail's abundance in clubs have strengthened the school's diverse and inclusive environment.
-Nearly all of the school's clubs are student-run, enabling students to learn how to efficiently lead and run a team.
+North Trail's abundance in clubs have strengthened the school's diverse and inclusive environment.
+Nearly all of the school's clubs are student-run, enabling students to learn how to lead a team.